deadlysyn/archer/README.md

 # Opinionated Arch Install Helper

+## Why

 NOTE: The [official guide](https://wiki.archlinux.org/index.php/installation_guide) is authoritative.
-If something here doesn't work check that.
+If something here doesn't work, fall back to that.
 Feel free to open a PR if something can be better.
-Also check [References](references). **Read the scripts before running!**
+Also check [References](references).
+**Read the scripts before running!**

-After installing Arch a handful of times around the house I decided to take some time and automate more of the process.
+After installing Arch a handful of times I decided to take some time and automate more of the process.
 The great thing about Arch aside from having complete control is the wiki.
 It's a wonderful resource, but can be overwhelming.
-For someone a bit ADHD/Dyslexic like me I end up following 2^32 links and have 100 tabs open just to get through a basic install (sincere thanks to all the doc writers, this is a personal problem not you).
+For someone a bit ADHD/dyslexic like me I end up following 2^32 links and have 100 tabs open just to get through a basic install (sincere thanks to all doc writers, this is a personal problem not you).

+## What

-This guide attempts to condense the install doc and several docs it links to so my "typical case" is easier to follow "top down" with as much as possible automated.
-This may turn into a more full featured script that supports additional options (PRs welcome), but as a starting point I just attempted to semi-automate my "typical" install.
+This guide attempts to condense the Arch install guide and several pages it links to so my "typical install" is easier to follow "top down" with several steps automated.
+This may turn into a more full featured script that supports additional options (PRs welcome), but as a starting point I just semi-automated my typical install.

-Typical for me means getting wifi enabled, installing a similar set of base packages, adding on some more heavyweight items as needed, and making minor tweaks based on laptop/desktop/intel/amd.
+Typical for me means getting wifi enabled, installing a consistent set of base packages, adding on some heavyweight items as needed, and making minor tweaks based on laptop/desktop/intel/amd.
 I assume GPT/UEFI partitioning, and try to minimize bloat (e.g. systemd-boot since it's OOB vs adding GRUB, iwd/iwctl vs networkmanager and wpa_supplicant, etc.).
 You might have different choices, but can easily add those at the end.
 Other things like locale or timezone preferences currently require editing the scripts (again, please read them before running -- they are just shell for a reason).

 ## Bootstrapping